Zagita21/book/src/README.md

 This book explores CosmWasm smart contracts.
 It is not a Rust tutorial, and assumes basic Rust knowledge.
 We strongly recommend ensuring you have a good grasp of the language itself first.
-You can find great resources for starting with Rust on [Learn Rust](https://www.rust-lang.org/learn) page.
+You can find great resources for starting with Rust on the [Learn Rust](https://www.rust-lang.org/learn) page.

 ## CosmWasm API documentation

-This documentation is presented as a guide.
-If you are looking for the API documentation, you may be interested in checking out one of the following:
+This documentation is presented in the style of a guide-book.
+If you are looking for API documentation, you may be interested in checking out one of the following:

 - [cosmwasm-std](https://crates.io/crates/cosmwasm-std)
 - [cw-storage-plus](https://crates.io/crates/cw-storage-plus)